by Bradley Knockel

 Let's take crime in the black and Hispanic communities in the United States as an example of thinking statistically.
 First let's naively take a first look at some data.
 Black and Hispanic Americans commit about 37% of the violent crimes, while they make up about 25% of the population.
 According to some people, we should clearly be afraid of people who are black or Hispanic!
 Let's consider two more very important statistics.
 The chances that a black or Hispanic person will commit a crime in any year is only 1%.
 You see, our brains take the violent outliers and generalize even though nearly all people—regardless of race—are nonviolent.
 Also, people who are black or Hispanic are approximately twice as likely to be in poverty in the United States than white people, and if you are lucky to not live in an area of poverty, your chances of experiencing or committing any violence go down regardless of the racial demographics of where you live.
 By the way, the chances of a criminal living in poverty going to jail (as opposed to getting off) goes up.

 Perhaps now the important question is: why are blacks and Hispanics more likely to be in poverty?
-I personally tend to think that stereotypes are a main factor.
+Historically, many laws have even recently excluded black people from accessing opportunities, which creates generational poverty.
+Then, stereotypes are now a main factor in preventing the culture from healing from this past.
 So, to not reinforce stereotypes, I greatly prefer to discuss the race issue in terms of either stereotypes or things like fighting poverty whenever I can (and, when applicable, I like the phrase English language learner).
 The word racism is just too political and sensational and doesn't address the details of the causes and effects.
-For example, I feel that affirmative action is a necessary evil, but public affirmative action should mostly be for people in poverty and from neighborhoods with bad schools regardless of race, and should be done in a way that the decisions do not even know the race of the person (much like how raising minimum wage is a public act that benefits all people of poverty equally).
+For example, I feel that affirmative action is a necessary evil, but public affirmative action should mostly be for people in poverty and from neighborhoods with bad schools regardless of race (much like how raising minimum wage is a public act that benefits all people of poverty equally), and should be done in a way that the decisions do not even know the race of the person (such as redacting names and pronouns).
 And cops who shoot unarmed people should of course lose their jobs, but let's put the emphasis on unarmed people without needing to publicly mention the race.
-Race only needs to be publicly mentioned when discussing how to provide better training to prevent subconscious bias or when there is an obvious or explicit racial motivation.
+Race only needs to be publicly mentioned when discussing how to provide better training to prevent unconscious bias or when there is an obvious or explicit racial motivation.
 The racism must be obvious (for example, some efforts to disenfranchise poor people or disenfranchise any small region that votes in an unwanted way is made overly dramatic in the media by focusing on racism, which distracts us from the effect of citizens being disenfranchised).
 We can then help poverty by doing a few simple things.
 For example, since having unwanted children is highly correlated with poverty and lack of success, the government should provide free birth control to everyone, especially places of poverty.
 This is far cheaper in the end than having to deal with a country of unwanted children and should lower legal or illegal abortion rates.
 And, in case you're wondering, abstinence-only education is statistically a complete failure (which is easy to understand with a basic understanding of psychology or of education).
 In the end, there still may be a small achievement gap between races due to different cultures having different priorities and due to how being in a minority group is inherently more challenging.
 I suppose that having some achievement gap is only natural, but the goal is for no one to be able to rightfully blame the system.
 Then, once the public side is working, it's up to our own individual choices to make all people and cultures feel welcome.

 There are so many political issues that have answers if we are just willing to think statistically and carefully rather than listen to the media (or to the politicians who all participate in a popularity contest just like the media).
 The race issue (and the poverty issue!) is not unique in having logical solutions.
 The fundamental weakness of a democracy is having a population made up of people who all have naturally stupid brains.
 The solutions are often known by those who think statistically and carefully, but getting these solutions accomplished is the tricky part.
 If we think statistically, we can become part of the solution rather than the problem.